nealey/homepage/papers/derby-copyright.md

    * Not make money from anything your work is in
    * Don't prevent anyone from copying/sharing your work

 This has resulted in an observable cultural split.
-On one hand, you have a [market ecomony](https://en.wikipedia.org/wiki/Market_economy), in which using someone's work without paying them is bad, often called "piracy".
-On the other hand, you have a [gift economy](https://en.wikipedia.org/wiki/Gift_economy), in which using someone's work is high praise, and creates a debt to humanity that can only be repayed by
+On one side, you have a [market ecomony](https://en.wikipedia.org/wiki/Market_economy), in which using someone's work without paying them is bad, often called "piracy".
+On the other side, you have a [gift economy](https://en.wikipedia.org/wiki/Gift_economy), in which using someone's work is high praise, and creates a debt to humanity that can only be repayed by